 Complete redesign with lot of upside

-Say hello to the 2021 Kia K5, a midsize sedan that the South Korean automaker says is more powerful, sportier, features upgraded technology, and is more visually appealing than the Optima.
-The name change now matches what the vehicle has always been called in South Korea and China.
+The 2021 Kia K5 is a midsize sedan that replaced the Optima.
+The K5 is more powerful, sportier, features upgraded technology, and is more visually appealing than the Optima.
+The name change to K5 now matches what the vehicle has always been called in South Korea and China.

-However, after a seven-year run of 100,000 or more, sales dropped below six figures in 2019 and last year dramatically plummeted to 48,484.
-It’s tough to argue with the switch to the K5 that also coincided with a complete redesign.
-The K5 is off to a good start with sales of 67,600 through August 2021.
+After a seven-year run of 100,000 or more in sales, the Optima dropped below six figures in 2019 and last year dramatically plummeted to 48,484.
+It’s tough to argue with the switch to the K5 with sales of 67,600 through August 2021.

-Curbside appeal is evident in a competitive class that typically lacks imagination among its leaders – Honda and Toyota.
-The K5 is 2 inches longer and 1 inch wider than its predecessor and resembles some luxury models with its fastback-like profile.
+Curbside appeal is evident in a competitive class that typically lacks imagination among its perennial leaders – Honda and Toyota.
+The K5 is 2 inches longer and 1 inch wider than the Optima and resembles some luxury models with its fastback-like profile.

 - Warranty: 5 years/36,000 miles; Drivetrain: 10 years/100,000 miles; Roadside assistance: 5 years/60,000; Corrosion: 5 years/100,000